 Visiting Patagonia was my dream since I could read a map.
 Back in the ages when the internet was not a thing for searching information I used to browse old-school atlas and set eyes on this southernmost piece of land that many called the end of the world.
-I had the pleasure of visiting Patagonia in both Chile and Argentina and would like to help others planning the perfect trip.
+I had the pleasure of visiting Patagonia in both Chile and Argentina and would like to help others plan the perfect trip.

 When you visit a place so distant, it requires thorough planning.
 Do you want to know when is the best time to visit Patagonia so you can get ready for maybe once in a lifetime trip to the end of the world?
 I’m glad you said yes.
 Read on.